lsst-dm/diffimTests/shootout.md

 For the simulated input images, we will vary:

-1. The number of static and variable sources
+1. The number of static and variable sources (and relative numbers of each type)

 2. The relative widths/shapes/offsets of PSFs between the two images.
 This will include: